-The only issue is what happens with the batteries once one is done.
-The car itself might not pollute as much, but getting the materials to make those batteries is also not good for the environment, they still have to be mined and processed.
+The only issue is what happens with the batteries once one is done using them.
+The car itself might not pollute as much, but acquiring the materials to make those batteries is also not good for the environment.
+They still have to be mined and processed.

-Even while electric cars cost over 15,000 more when it comes to initial price (on average) than cars that run on gasoline, over a long period of time you can slowly make up for that from the reduced fuel cost!
-Think of going all the way, out of your way, to go and get gasoline for a gas car.
-Having to pay money every time, filling it up, and the whole wasted feel of it.
-With a gas car, you literally just plug it in!
-Virtually no money at all to fill it up with electricity as if you're charging a computer, compared to about 3000$ a year on gas, and so much time that it takes up, too!
-Reduced fuel cost is one of the absolute biggest benefits of getting an electric car, and keep in mind that the fuel you're using is even more efficient, so much better for the environment, and not even comparable in price (in a good way).
+Even though electric cars cost over $15,000 more on average in initial price compared to cars that run on gasoline, you can slowly recoup this expense over time through reduced fuel costs.
+Consider the hassle of going out of your way to refuel a gas car.
+You have to spend money every time you fill up, and it's a time-consuming process.
+With an electric car, you simply plug it in.
+It costs virtually nothing to charge it, as if you were charging a computer, compared to spending about $3,000 a year on gas.
+Additionally, the time savings are significant.
+Reduced fuel cost is one of the most substantial benefits of getting an electric car.
+Keep in mind that the fuel you're using is also more efficient and much better for the environment, not to mention considerably cheaper.

-Another big thing about electric cars that makes the large amount of money more worth it is the longer lifespan.
-Many people are worried, since it mainly runs on a battery, that electric cars can only last around 70,000 miles before needing to be replaced, which is already fairly close to what the average car is, but it's likely that they can last much longer.
-An electric car's motor has much fewer moving parts than a car that runs on gasoline's engine, which makes it much less likely to wear out and therefore have it last much longer.
-And even if the battery runs out of the ability to charge fully, which shouldn't happen for at least 8 years, maybe more, it will still be able to charge pretty well and allow you more years of being able to drive on it, so Electric Cars will likely have a longer lifespan.
+Another significant advantage of electric cars that makes the higher initial cost worthwhile is their longer lifespan.
+Many people worry that, because electric cars primarily run on a battery, they will only last around 70,000 miles before needing to be replaced.
+This is close to the lifespan of an average gas car.
+However, electric cars are likely to last much longer.
+An electric car's motor has far fewer moving parts than a gasoline engine, making it less likely to wear out and thus extending its lifespan.
+Even if the battery loses its ability to fully charge, which shouldn't happen for at least eight years or possibly more, it will still charge adequately, allowing you additional years of driving.
+Therefore, electric cars are likely to have a longer lifespan.

-Yes, another huge benefit is that electric cars are much safer not only when parked due to their excellent anti-theft features, but while on the road they're much less likely to be in a crash or to cause any harm to you than other cars.
-There is a loud warning if you get too close to an object, whether it's another car or while backing into your driveway and you get too close to a wall or fence, which makes it much less likely to accidentally collide bumpers with another car or crash into something.
-Studies all around concluded that the likeliness of passenger injuries in car crashes involving electric cars are fairly less likely than ones involving other cars, which means that they are overall safer, not just due to the anti-collision sensors.
+Yes, another huge benefit is that electric cars are much safer, not only when parked due to their excellent anti-theft features, but also while on the road.
+They are much less likely to be involved in a crash or to cause harm to you compared to other cars.
+If you get too close to an object, whether it's another car or while backing into your driveway, a loud warning sounds.
+This makes it much less likely that you'll accidentally collide with another car or crash into something.
+Studies have concluded that the likelihood of passenger injuries in car crashes involving electric cars is fairly lower than in crashes involving other cars.
+This means that electric cars are overall safer, not just due to their anti-collision sensors.

 Especially since the majority of them are automatic.

 It's simple.
-Electric cars are just much faster than gasoline cars, and they do it using less energy, which is also a really important part of the same benefit.
-They, and this is so important that it could almost be considered a different benefit, but it's similar enough that I would say I can group them together, have much less wind resistance, as they are lower to the ground and take up less space, and this is absolutely essential as it means that they can move much faster which less fuel, so an electric car using the same amount of fuel as a gas car could be going as much as ten miles per hour faster, and also, they're just built to be faster.
-Their motors are simpler than internal combustion engines and therefore more capable and quick to work, and that's what gets them much faster.
+Electric cars are much faster than gasoline cars, and they achieve this using less energy.
+This is a really important part of the same benefit.
+Although it could almost be considered a different benefit, it's similar enough that I would group them together: electric cars have much less wind resistance.
+They are lower to the ground and take up less space.
+This is absolutely essential because it means they can move much faster with less fuel.
+An electric car using the same amount of fuel as a gas car could be going as much as ten miles per hour faster.
+Additionally, they're just built to be faster.
+Their motors are simpler than internal combustion engines, making them more capable and quick to work.
+That's what makes them much faster.

-You're probably wondering "what does he mean by interesting and useful features?".
-Well, some of these are funny but unique and very welcome little gimmicks just for extra fun, but some things an electric car has are dead useful and cool!
-Some of these are things you can find on other cars but are still very helpful, like cameras to help you park better, tinted roof, seat heating, and automatic wipers and lights, but others are really cool.
-For example, it has more advanced anti-theft protection that's more advanced as your average car burglar alarm, and one thing that may seem kind of silly but is actually really useful is something called a "frunk".
-Since the things required to make an electric car go are so much smaller, there's extra space in the front where the motor would normally be called a frunk, and it allows you to store lots more in your car!
+You're probably wondering, "What does he mean by interesting and useful features?"
+Well, some of these are amusing yet unique gimmicks just for extra fun, but some features that an electric car has are incredibly useful and cool!
+Some of these features you can find on other cars but are still very helpful, like cameras to help you park, tinted roofs, seat heating, and automatic wipers and lights.
+However, others are really special.
+For example, electric cars offer more advanced anti-theft protection than your average car burglar alarm.